Kerala: 10 Left party offices vandalised in Kannur after death of Muslim League worker

 “I visited the spot,” he added.
 “The funeral procession happened late in the evening and some people attacked the party offices in the dark.
 Only party offices were attacked, it seems.”

-He said that “around five-six persons”, mostly IUML workers, were taken in for vandalising five party offices in Chockli and Kolavellur police station limits.
+He said that “around five-six persons”, mostly IUML workers, were taken into custody for vandalising five party offices in Chockli and Kolavellur police station limits.
 “A few more [offices] were also attacked in other places,” the police official added.

 The CPI(M) Peringathur local committee office and the branch committee offices in Aachimukku, Keezhmadam, Kochiyangado and Kadavathur were also reportedly attacked.
 A few libraries were also burned down, allegedly by the Indian Union Muslim League workers, according to PTI.